-- Using the 7W data types to identify common analytical data challenges ant the dimensional design patterns that address them. - Adapting design pattern and understanding their limitations
+- Using the 7W data types to identify common analytical data challenges ant the dimensional design patterns that address them. - Adapting design pattern and understanding their limitations when to uses them, when not to.

 Who & What dimension patterns: customers, employees, products and services